cmatthews20/ferry-reservation-app/README.md

 To run the application, two terminal instances will be needed; one for the backend, and one for the frontend.

 ### Backend

+If pip is not installed on your machine, follow [this](https://pip.pypa.io/en/stable/installation/) tutorial to install it.

 1. Navigate to the `backend` folder: